Matador Machine

 This was the actual Ebay Auction in 2005 of the 1971 Matador Machine.

-Sold new at Vance & Sons AMC in Houston, Texas!
+This Z code 72 Matador two door sold new at Vance & Sons AMC in Houston, Texas!
 I would later buy out this dealership's inventory.
 Many of my cars are/were from Vance & Sons, and to see many of their vehicles, showroom, engine repair bay, and other aspects of this neat dealership which had been around since 1912, click here, which is my AMC Dealerships Section of the website.
-Scroll down towards the bottom for the Vance & Sons Photos.

-The options on my 1972 Matador 'Machine' include the following: (original prices from AMC shown)
+The options on my 1972 Matador include the following: (original prices from AMC shown)

 401V8 four barrel $89.00